phzfi/bch-nps/README.md

 ### 4.2 Access control

+Access control is implemented with Firestore security rules, see [`firestore.rules`](./firestore.rules).

 Since the form is designed to allow anonymous submissions, unauthenticated writes to collection `/reviews/` are allowed.

 Collection can be read only if currently authenticated user has the role `admin`.
-Role to user account mappings are defined in collection `/users/`.
+Role to user account mappings are defined in the collection `/users/`.

+#### Add a new admin user

+Create a new email/password user to Firebase Auth at the web console.

-To add a new admin user, create a new document into the collection `/users/` through the Firebase web console.
+Then, create a new document into the collection `/users/` through the Firebase web console.
-Document ID should be user's email and document should have a field `role` with a value `admin`.
+Document ID should be user's email and it should have a field `role` with a value `admin`.

-Access control is implemented with Firestore security rules, see [`firestore.rules`](./firestore.rules).

 #### 4.3 Form embedding